Erich Kempka

 Erich Kempka (16 September 1910 – 24 January 1975) was a member of the SS in Nazi Germany who served as Adolf Hitler's primary chauffeur from 1936 to April 1945.
 He was present in the area of the Reich Chancellery on 30 April 1945, when Hitler shot himself in the Führerbunker.
 Kempka delivered petrol to the garden behind the Chancellery, where the remains of Hitler and Eva Braun were burned.
 After Kempka's capture by United States forces, he served as a witness as to Hitler's demise, while admitting to his unreliability.

 Early life

 Kempka was born on 16 September 1910 in Oberhausen to a coal miner with ten children.
-Kempka's family were Ruhr Poles.
 He worked as a mechanic for the automotive manufacturer DKW.